psykris/psykris.github.io/README.md

 So, take your time.

 > Understand the power - for good or bad - of incentives, the weaknesses of humans, the tells that can be recognized when observing human behavior.
 Know who is "cheering for you" and who can be trusted.
 In short, be nobody's fool. - Warren Buffet \(interpreted)
-Still working out the know-how of blog building.
-For now, follow the chronological order.
-Cheers :)

 ## Observations of evolving friendships and family over time - 12.03.2024